 - The Video Animation Company: Explain your business with video animation.
 Clients: Mashable, ebay, The New York Times

 - The Explainers: Digital communications studio focused on explainer videos, infographics, and content strategy.
 Clients: National Broadband Network, National Australia Bank

-- Think Mojo: Smart videos that get results.
+- Think Mojo: Explainer video company which produces smart videos that get results.
 Clients: ebay, LinkedIn, Western Union

 - Think Video: Web video specialists with a knack for explanation.

 - Topic Simple: Great animated videos for your product, idea, business, or startup.
 Clients: MSN, Springboard

 - Topline Comms: Digital agency that covers technology PR, content marketing, search marketing, video production and B2B PR.
 Clients: Sony DADC, Barclays, ABN AMRO

 - Transvideo Studios: Explainer video company that claims to be the largest video production company and studio complex in Silicon Valley.
 Clients: Mint.com, esignal

 - UserFarm: Content creators – Connecting you with the world’s largest community of film makers.
 A global crowd of 100,000 classified filmmakers, backed up by a team of awesome professionals.
 Clients: Fiat 500, Smeg Factory, Santal, Rio Mare